nickassafkirk/Memory_Minder_Memory_Game/README.md

 ### Content Credits
 All text is unique content written by me, ([Nick Kirk](https://github.com/nickassafkirk)) the project owner, for the purpose of this project.

+**CSS Checkmark Icon** The correct css code used to add a checkmark to css content property was found [here](https://www.toptal.com/designers/htmlarrows/symbols/check-mark/)
 ---
 ### Code Credits
 Images: